sshahidi7/DS-Deloitte-07062022-AB-Testing-ML-Models-on-AWS/README.md

 You will use a Jupyter notebook in Amazon SageMaker to create an endpoint that hosts two models (using `ProductionVariant`).
 Both models were trained using the Amazon SageMaker [built-in XGBoost algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost.html) on a dataset for predicting mobile operator customer churn.
 For more information about how the models were trained, see [Customer Churn Prediction with XGBoost](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/introduction_to_applying_machine_learning/xgboost_customer_churn/xgboost_customer_churn.ipynb).
 In the following use case, we trained each model on different subsets of the same dataset and used different versions of the XGBoost algorithm for each model.

-Try these activities yourself by using the [sample A/B Testing with Amazon SageMaker’ Jupyter Notebook](https://github.com/aws/amazon-sagemaker-examples/tree/main/sagemaker_endpoints/a_b_testing).
-You can run it either in [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio.html) or in an Amazon SageMaker notebook instance.
-The dataset we use is publicly available and mentioned in the book Discovering Knowledge in Data by Daniel T. Larose.
-It is attributed by the author to the University of California Irvine Repository of Machine Learning Datasets.

 The walkthrough includes the following steps:

 * [Creating and deploying the models](#Step-1)